 As parents, we want our kids to be happy and healthy.
-So when we see them struggling or don’t know what to expect out of a school year, stress can hit us hard, too.
-It sure doesn’t help that the pandemic is again making the school year unpredictable and that we don’t really know how unvaccinated kids will be affected this time around.
+So when we see them struggling or don’t know what to expect from a school year, stress can also hit us hard.

-How can I tell if my child is worried or anxious about going back to school?
+How to tell if your child is worried or anxious about returning to school

-How can I help ease my child’s anxieties about going back to school?
+Tips to ease your child’s anxieties about going back to school

 Check out these great tips for helping your child return to class and being a more connected dad.